 In the future, designers of micromachines can utilize a new effect.
-A team led by researchers from the Max Planck Institute for Intelligent Systems in Stuttgart have presented a concept that enables the components of microvehicles, microrotors and micropumps to assemble themselves in an electric field.
+A team led by researchers from the Max Planck Institute for Intelligent Systems in Stuttgart have presented a concept that enables the components of microvehicles, microrotors, and micropumps to assemble themselves in an electric field.
 The new concept may help to construct medical microrobots for use in the human body or to fit laboratory devices on a microchip.

 Approximately half the thickness of a human hair, microvehicles could in the future deliver drugs directly to the source of disease, help with diagnosis and take minimally invasive surgery to the next level.
-However, miniaturization is also of interest for medical, biological and chemical laboratories.
+However, miniaturization is also of interest to medical, biological, and chemical laboratories.
 With a laboratory on a microchip, medical or environmental chemistry analyses that currently require a room full of equipment could also be performed on the move.

 Researchers have long relied on methods to build tiny machines that rely on components finding each other: magnetic particles that come together in a magnetic field, for example, or components that dock to each other thanks to chemical reactions.
-They now have an additional principle for self-assembly of micro-machines in their toolbox.
+They now have an additional principle for the self-assembly of micro-machines in their toolbox.
 Scientists working under Metin Sitti, Director at the Max Planck Institute for Intelligent Systems, achieve this using “dielectrophoresis”.
 This involves an electric field of varying strength polarising an electrically insulating plastic frame along with further plastic or quartz glass components.
 The polarized components, in turn, modify the non-uniform electric field.
-This is dependent on their shape and can be theoretically modelled by a computer.
+This is dependent on their shape and can be theoretically modeled by a computer.
 “If we change the shape of the components, we can control how the components attract each other,” explains Yunus Alapan, who was instrumental in developing the concept.
 By carefully designing the components, a field is formed in which the parts position themselves precisely alongside each other as required for the construction.